Pak wrestlers get visas, to leave for Italy on Thursday

 He will collect visa on Tuesday (today) from the Italy embassy.
 Inam will feature in -90kg, Zaman will take part in +90kg and Inayat will compete in 70kg.
 Arshad said that they had requested for online visas.
 “If we are unable to get Greece visas then we will press for the points in that event,” he said.

-“If Inam is able to win gold or silver in Italy then I am hopeful he will make it to the final World Series in Ramania.
-He will come back, get Romania visa and will then fly out to feature in the finals,” Arshad said.
+“If Inam is able to win gold or silver in Italy then I am hopeful he will make it to the final World Series in Romania.
+He will come back, get a Romania visa and will then fly out to feature in the finals,” Arshad said.